 But if the earliest issues of Samos did use natural alloy the situation soon changed.
 We also have figures for the second round of issues from Samos (the pebbly types) which show a wide

 spread in the alloy composition, with the gold content ranging from c.80% (as for natural electrum) down to less than 50%.
 Clearly while some of these types may have used raw electrum, for the most part they were

 made of a diluted alloy, although with rather poor quality control.

 Overall, the variation of the alloy here suggests that the coins became fiduciary tokens, although still retaining the value of "standard" electrum.

 Now whether the Samos situation was typical of other early mints or not we don't yet know (we need more data on the alloy content of the other mints), but in any case after not too long we

-find that in most places the coin alloy appears to have been more or less standardised at values well below that of natural electrum, with the average gold content of the alloy depending on the location of the mint.
+find that in most places the coin alloy appears to have been more or less standardised at values well below that of natural electrum, but with the average gold content of the alloy varying significantly from mint to

-and silver.
-(Samos, it should be noted, ultimately took a different approach and seems to have eventually largely given up issuing electrum coinage).
+electrum into gold and silver.
+(Samos, it should be noted, ultimately took a different approach - judging from the general paucity of post pebbly types it seems that it eventually largely gave up issuing electrum

-Now this idea sounds reasonable at first sight, as it accounts for the generally diluted alloy of the coins, and generous overvaluations mean that the variability of the natural alloy is no
+Now all this sounds reasonable at first sight, as it accounts for the generally diluted alloy of the coins, and overvaluation of the token coinage means that the variability of the natural

-longer a problem.
+alloy is no longer a problem.
 But it leaves us with the odd situation of different mints using different alloy compositions for coins with (according to the theory considered here) the same token value.
-We have to wonder
+We have to

 In fact, there are still a few more problems with Wallace's theory.
 Firstly, as noted above, after not too long a time it seems that the coin metal (in Lydia for example) was actually made